Glivec Tablets (Imatinib)

 Frequently Asked Questions

-There are no known interactions between Glivec and alcohol, but you should tell your doctor if you drink alcohol.
+There are no known interactions between Glivec and alcohol, but it's best to consult your doctor.

 Important Disclaimer